mynga17/computer-e-commerce-website/README.md

 ## 📌 Overview

-This project was developed as an early web development project during my university studies.
+This project was developed as an academic web development project during my university studies.
+It is a static multi-page computer e-commerce website built to practice HTML, CSS, page navigation, product presentation, and static web content management.

-The main objective was to practice:

-- Building web pages using HTML
-- Styling and designing interfaces using CSS
-- Organizing a multi-page website
-- Creating product pages
-- Linking pages together
-- Working with images and static web content

-The website simulates a small online computer store.

 ---